gsalzer/skelcodes/README.md

 `runtime/csv2files.bash` folder document the extraction process.
 They are not overly useful if you don't have access to the database they refer to.
 Etherscan provides source code with additional information, packed in a `json` file.
-The script `source/json2sol.py` was used to extract the source code itself.
+The script `source/json2sol.py` can be used to extract the source code itself.

 ## Selection of bytecodes